-- Teachers will follow instruction guidelines from state and national organizations. - Teachers will continue teaching SC Visual and Performing Arts Standards. - Teachers will incorporate social and emotional learning into their instruction. - Social distancing will be maintained during all arts instruction. - There will be no sharing of equipment, tools, or supplies. - All surfaces will be sanitized after each student group. - Signage will be prominent throughout the building to promote safety procedures. - Students should wear masks and social distance during instruction and while moving to and from arts classrooms. - Students will be supervised during all transitions. - Furniture will be arranged to ensure social distancing in all related arts spaces. - Additional spaces may be utilized with supervision to allow for students to perform in small ensembles as long as safety protocols are strictly followed.
+- Teachers will follow instruction guidelines from state and national organizations. - Teachers will continue teaching SC Visual and Performing Arts Standards. - Teachers will incorporate social and emotional learning into their instruction. - Social distancing will be maintained during all arts instruction. - There will be no sharing of equipment, tools, or supplies. - All surfaces will be sanitized after each student group. - Signage will be prominent throughout the building to promote safety procedures. - The district will provide students with appropriate personal protective equipment for classes such as band and chorus. - Students will be supervised during all transitions. - Furniture will be arranged to ensure social distancing in all related arts spaces. - Additional spaces may be utilized with supervision to allow for students to perform in small ensembles as long as safety protocols are strictly followed.